stacks-network/rendezvous/docs/chapter_8.md

 rv ./example counter test
 ```

-Using this command, Rendezvous will **randomly select and execute** property-based tests from the `counter`'s test contract.
+Using this command, Rendezvous will **randomly select and execute** property-based tests from the `counter` contract.
 This process will detect the bug in the faulty increment function.
-However, if the test contract contains only `test-increment`, **the number of runs must be increased**.
-By default, Rendezvous executes **100 runs**, which is not sufficient to expose the issue.
+However, if the contract contains only `test-increment`, **the number of runs must be increased**.
+By default, Rendezvous executes **100 runs**, which may not be sufficient to expose the issue.

 To make sure you always catch the bug, set the `--runs` option to something higher than `1001`, e.g. **1002**: